Gdarthsid/QuITO-Version-1/README.md

 This is a private repository which includes codes and documents related to the **Quasi-Interpolation based Trajectory Optimization (QuITO)**.
 The package is built on MATLAB and can be used for constrained trajectory optimization.

+QuITO (Quasi-Interpolation based Trajectory Optimization) is a numerical software package for solving optimal control problems directly.
+The base-algorithm for QuITO is a direct multiple shooting technique.
+QuITO can handle path-wise/mixed inequality/equality, boundary constraints.

 ## Contributors

 1) [Nakul Randad](https://nakulrandad.github.io/)